Avik-Das-567/Linear-Regression-with-Python/README.md

 ---

-## Why This Project Matters
+## Applications

-This project demonstrates how predictive models can be built from the ground up to understand relationships between variables and generate actionable insights.
+This project demonstrates how predictive models can be built from scratch to understand relationships between numeric variables and generate actionable insights.
-The techniques used here are directly applicable to:
+The techniques implemented here form the foundation for:

 - Sales forecasting